brendanxmac/hts-hero/HTS-32-Notes.md

    (a) Give a transparent or translucent liquid or stable emulsion without separation of insoluble matter; and (b) Reduce the surface tension of water to $4.5 \times 10^{-2}$ N/m (45 dyne/cm) or less.
 4. In heading 3403 the expression "petroleum oils and oils obtained from bituminous minerals" applies to the products defined in note 2 to chapter 27.
-5. In heading 3404, subject to the exclusions provided below, the expression "artificial waxes and prepared waxes" applies only to:
+5. In heading 3404, subject to the exclusions provided below, the expression "artificial waxes and prepared waxes":
+(a) Heading 3404 applies only to:
-   (a) Chemically produced organic products of a waxy character, whether or not water-soluble;
+   (i) Chemically produced organic products of a waxy character, whether or not water-soluble;
-   (b) Products obtained by mixing different waxes;
+   (ii) Products obtained by mixing different waxes;
-   (c) Products of a waxy character with a basis of one or more waxes and containing fats, resins, mineral substances or other materials.
+   (iii) Products of a waxy character with a basis of one or more waxes and containing fats, resins, mineral substances or other materials.

-The heading does not apply to:
+(b) Heading 3404 does not apply to:
-(a) Goods of heading 1516, 3402 or 3823 even if having a waxy character;
+(i) Goods of heading 1516, 3402 or 3823 even if having a waxy character;
-(b) Unmixed animal waxes or unmixed vegetable waxes, whether or not refined or colored, of heading 1521;
+(ii) Unmixed animal waxes or unmixed vegetable waxes, whether or not refined or colored, of heading 1521;
-(c) Mineral waxes or similar products of heading 2712, whether or not intermixed or merely colored; or (d) Waxes mixed with, dispersed in or dissolved in a liquid medium (headings 3405, 3809, etc.).
+(iii) Mineral waxes or similar products of heading 2712, whether or not intermixed or merely colored; or (iv) Waxes mixed with, dispersed in or dissolved in a liquid medium (headings 3405, 3809, etc.).

 ## CHAPTER 35